 Strawberry Smash Recipe

-- In a quart-sized jar, muddle the strawberries, honey, coriander, rose, and lime together until the fruit releases its juices.
+- In a quart-sized jar, muddle the strawberries, honey, coriander, rose petals, and rose water (if using) together with lime until the fruit releases its juices.
 Then pour in the rosé a little bit at a time, continuing to muddle the fruit and herbs with the wine until well-combined.
 Strain the smash into a small pitcher.

 - Fill 4 tumblers with ice, pour the strawberry smash evenly into the glasses, adding sparkling water as needed to serve.